Georgia Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under Georgia’s one-party consent law are generally admissible as evidence.
-However, courts may consider:
+Recordings made legally under Georgia's one-party consent law are generally admissible as evidence.
+However, courts may evaluate:

 Criminal Cases vs. Civil Cases

-- Criminal cases: Illegally obtained recordings are typically inadmissible and may result in charges against you
+- Criminal cases: Illegally obtained recordings are typically inadmissible under both state and federal exclusionary rules.
+Recording someone illegally may also result in felony charges against you.

 Penalties for Illegal Recording in Georgia